sdl002/Docker_multistaging/README.md

 4. Reducing unnecesary dependencies will decrease both the complexity and the chances of vulnerability in your application

 &nbsp;
+&nbsp;

+Real world example of a painfully large Docker Image:

 <a name="anchor2"></a>
 # 2. Ways to reduce the size of a docker image